f5devcentral/f5-big-iq-lab/docs/lab.rst

-.. note:: Credentials (login/password) available under lab's Documentation > Credentials section for each components.
+Lab environment details
+^^^^^^^^^^^^^^^^^^^^^^^

+.. include:: ../warnings.rst

+The Linux box in the environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard.

-List of Virtual Servers and Applications Servers where various type of traffic is being send to (check ``crontab`` config for more details).
+Below table shows the list of **Virtual Servers** and 88Applications Servers88 where various type of traffic is being sent (check ``crontab`` config for more details).

-.. warning:: Make sure the IP address on the external network 10.1.10.0/24 is defined in lab environment on the BIG-IP external interface
+.. warning:: Make sure the IP address on the external network 10.1.10.0/24 is defined in lab environment on
-             where you are deploying the application service or VIP
+             the BIG-IP external interface where you are deploying the application service or VIP.

 +-------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------+
 | Virtual IP addresses where the traffic generator sends HTTP clean traffic                 | ``10.1.10.110`` to ``10.1.10.142``                                                       |